Where to Stay in Portland: Complete Guide for First Timers

 Pros of Staying in Downtown Portland

-• Central Location.
+It’s a central location.
 It’s central, located in between the parks to the west – Forest Park and Washington Park – and the cute neighborhoods on the eastern side of the river.

-• Hotel Selection.
+There’s a great hotel selection.
 This area has the best selection of hotels in the city.
 And it’s not close.
 Whether you’re looking for a solid affordable stay, or you’re in the mood to celebrate a special occasion and want a swanky luxury hotel, there are plenty of options downtown.

-• Good Transit Connections.
+You’ll have good transit connections.
 MAX Lines (that’s the overground tram) and TriMet buses run through downtown, and will take you just about anywhere you need to go, including the airport, Portland International Airport (PDX).

 Cons of Staying in Downtown Portland

-• The Visible Unhoused Population.
+The visible unhoused population.
 While we don’t think this is necessarily a reason to avoid downtown Portland, it’s undeniable that seeing your fellow humans living on the street is a bummer.
 And you will see it if you spend any time downtown (which you should).

 The excellent PSU Farmers Market in Portland